-The mechanisms through which employers can deduct sums from an employee's salary are quite limited.
+The mechanisms through which employers can deduct sums from an employee's salary are limited.
 Generally speaking, being an employee means that the employer will be responsible for making the necessary tax and national insurance deductions before their staff are issued with their monthly salary.
 The details of these deductions should be set down in employee's payslips.

 Sometimes in the employment context, an employee may encounter a situation when they see a loss of wages that is beyond the normal deductions of tax and national insurance.
 Understandably if you are the employee who discovers a discrepancy in your payslip, you may be wary of approaching your employer about it.
 However, it is advisable for such discrepancies to be addressed at the earliest opportunity.
-This will allow for any minor mistakes to be rectified, and salary expectations secured.